JoshDoug/Notes/PHP/xdebug.md

 ## Create Bookmarklets with the Jetbrains [PhpStorm Bookmarklet Page](https://www.jetbrains.com/phpstorm/marklets/)

 Handy way of creating bookmarks to use to start and stop the debugger, alternatively use the xdebugger chrome extension.
+Also works for the zend debugger.